-At Adventure Island area, I can explore the cave and climb up into a ship and play there.
+At the Adventure Island area, I can explore the cave and climb up into a ship and play there.
 I could make a flag and send it down to the beach below.

 I might perform on the Fairy Tale Forest stage.
 I can make the giant’s arms move up and down.

 I could make a crown in the castle or sit on the throne.
 I can go upstairs and play with a really big chess set, or make music on the harp or floor piano.

 If I climb up Jack’s beanstalk, I will take off my shoes and follow the arrows to climb all the way up, and then back down.
 The Candy Cottage is a fun place to play, too.

 In the Wizard’s Workshop, I can try to pull the sword out of the stone or make a magic wand.
 I might use the light tables to draw in the dragon area.

 I will stay inside Reading Adventureland with my adult until we are ready to leave together.
 I am excited to play in Reading Adventureland.